cdli-gh/apertium-sux-eng/data/devset.md

 		ba-hul-a	<MID><V><3-SG-S><SUB>
 		"year that Urbilum and Kimash was destroyed" (P212356)

-	(two places are named but annotation says singular, so "was")
+	(two places are named but annotation says singular, so "was"; example also shows that you should generate pronouns from dimensional prefixes only if the corresponding case is not expressed in a full phrase)

 	> Note if `SUB` occurs with an *English* adjective, ignore it, for a verb meaning "(being) blue", the literal translation would be "that what is blue", but we just keep "blue"